-The 4th Army’s three corps were now ordered to hold fast, despite the fact that they had already been outflanked to the north and south by the westward-driving Soviet forces.
-Hitler declared Minsk to be a Festerplatz which was to be held at all costs, and ordered the remnants of the 9th Army to reinforce its defence.
+The 4th Army's three corps were now ordered to hold fast, despite the fact that they had already been outflanked to the north and south by the westward-driving Soviet forces.
+Hitler declared Minsk to be a Festerplatz that was to be held at all costs, and ordered the remnants of the 9th Army to reinforce its defence.
 The 5th Panzerdivision, which was reorganised on 28 June into a Kampfgruppe though still under von Saucken’s command, took up positions near Borisov on the main road to the north-east of Minsk, along which elements of the 4th Army were fleeing.
-The division’s Panzer regiments which, unlike those of many other German armoured formations at this time, were at full strength and were concentrated in the north, screening the rail lines being used for evacuation.
-The road itself was held by a rearguard of infantry, while the 505th schwere Panzerabteilung, equipped with Tiger I heavy tanks, held the railway line at Krupki to the east.
+The division’s Panzer regiments which, unlike those of many other German armoured formations at this time, were at full strength and were concentrated in the north, screening the railway lines being used for evacuation.
+The road itself was held by a rearguard of infantry, while the 505th schwere Panzerabteilung, equipped with PzKpfw Tiger I heavy tanks, held the railway line at Krupki to the east.

 There were few local manpower reserves from which to create a defence.
 More reinforcements were provided by the Kampfgruppe 'von Gottberg', the rear-area security units of SS-Oberführer Oskar Dirlewanger’s SS-Sturmbrigade 'Dirlewanger' and SS-Brigadeführer und Generalmajor der Waffen-SS Boris Kaminski’s SS-Sturmbrigade 'RONA', all of which were already notorious for their series of atrocities and war crimes in the course of their 'anti-partisan' (in reality racial cleansing) activities.

-The crossing points on the Berezina to the south were defended by a number of police and security detachments organised as the Kampfgruppe ‘Anhalt’, and elements of divisions from Müller’s XII Corps, which had fallen back on the town of Berezino.
+The crossing points on the Berezina river to the south were defended by a number of police and security detachments organised as the Kampfgruppe 'Anhalt', and elements of divisions from Müller’s XII Corps, which had fallen back on the town of Berezino.

-The 5th Guards Tank Army was now driving toward Minsk from the north-east, General Major Nikolai D. Vedeneyev’s subordinated III Guards Tank Corps initially suffering some losses to the 5th Panzerdivision’s heavy tank battalion at Krupki, while General Major Aleksei S. Burdeiny’s II Guards Tank Corps approached from the east.
-The bulk of Rotmistrov’s 5th Guards Tank Army, accompanied by the infantry divisions of Galitsky’s 11th Guards Army, attacked straight down the Minsk road, forcing the German infantry back into Borisov by 29 June: a screen of Soviet troops was left on the road to prevent any more elements of the 4th Army from escaping into Minsk.
+The 5th Guards Tank Army was now driving toward Minsk from the north-east, General Major Nikolai D. Vedeneyev’s subordinated III Guards Tank Corps initially suffering some losses to the 5th Panzerdivision's heavy tank battalion at Krupki, while General Major Aleksei S. Burdeiny’s II Guards Tank Corps approached from the east.
+The bulk of the 5th Guards Tank Army, accompanied by the infantry divisions of Galitsky’s 11th Guards Army, attacked straight down the Minsk road, forcing the German infantry back into Borisov by 29 June: a screen of Soviet troops was left on the road to prevent any more elements of the 4th Army from escaping into Minsk.

-The 5th Panzerdivision’s engineers blew the bridges over the Berezina on 30 June in an attempt to deny the Soviet forces entry into Borisov.
-The overstretched main elements of the Kampfgruppe ‘von Saucken’ now attempted to screen Minsk from the north-west, where the 5th Guards Tank Army threatened to sever the railway line.
+The 5th Panzerdivision's engineers blew the bridges over the Berezina river on 30 June in an attempt to deny the Soviet forces entry into Borisov.
+The overstretched main elements of the Kampfgruppe 'von Saucken'/e] now attempted to screen Minsk from the north-west, where the 5th Guards Tank Army threatened to sever the railway line.
 The fall of the city seemed imminent: the 65th Army was approaching from the southern route, the 5th Guards Tank Army was making progress from the north, and the II Guards Tank Corps had crossed the Berezina.
 In the meantime, the four divisions of the XXXIX Panzerkorps had begun to pull back and make for the crossings at Berezino, to the south of Borisov, in an effort to escape the developing trap.
 A column of vehicles stretched back for many miles, under constant air attack, as the bridge was repeatedly damaged by bombing.
 The corps commander, Schünemann, the replacement for General Robert Martinek killed on the previous day, was himself killed on 29 June, and the entire corps began to disintegrate.

-The elements of Heeresgruppe ‘Mitte’ holding Minsk began to prepare for withdrawal on 1 July, authorisation finally being given on 2 July. von Saucken and the 5th Panzerdivision were ordered to fall back toward Molodechno in the north-west; von Gottberg, after stating the defences of Minsk were collapsing, withdrew his units toward Lida.
-With substantial elements of 4th Army still east of the city attempting to withdraw, the II Guards Tank Corps broke through the defences of Minsk in the early hours of 3 July, and there was fighting in the centre of the city by dawn.
+The elements of Heeresgruppe 'Mitte' holding Minsk began to prepare for withdrawal on 1 July, authorisation finally being given on 2 July. von Saucken and the 5th Panzerdivision were ordered to fall back toward Molodechno in the north-west; von Gottberg, after stating the defences of Minsk were collapsing, withdrew his units toward Lida.
+With substantial elements of 4th Army still east of the city and still attempting to withdraw, the II Guards Tank Corps broke through the defences of Minsk in the early hours of 3 July, and there was fighting in the centre of the city by dawn.
 By the next day, Minsk had been cleared of German rearguard units, while the 65th Army and 5th Guards Tank Army closed the encirclement in the west.
 The bulk of the 4th Army and much of the remnant of the 9th Army were now trapped between the Volma river and the Berezina river.
 The encircled German forces were divided into two main segments commanded by Traut and Müller.
 Over the next few days the 4th Army made several attempts to break out of the encirclement, led by those divisions still retaining a coherent organisational structure.
 The largest group of encircled forces comprised the divisions of the XII Corps, which remained relatively intact, along with those elements of the XXVII Corps which had successfully retreated from Orsha and were now trapped near Pekalin.

 The corps commanders, Müller and Völckers respectively, decided on 5 July that their formations should break out to the north-west and west respectively, accompanied by the remnants of the former XXXIX Panzerkorps, even though they were now as much as 60 miles (100 km) behind the Soviet front.
 Spearheaded by Generalleutnant Paul Schürmann’s 25th Panzergrenadierdivision, the break-out began at midnight on 5 July, but was scattered, with some elements passing to the north of Minsk to reach German positions.
-Generalmajor Adolf Trowitz’s 57th Division and Generalmajor Friedrich-Carl von Steinkeller’s (from 8 July Generalmajor Günther Pape’s) Panzergrenadierdivision ‘Feldherrnhalle’ linked and attempted to bypass Minsk to the south, but were also dispersed, while the same fate eventually befell the remainder of Generalleutnant Herbert von Larisch’s (from 12 July General Siegfried Rasp’s) 78th Division after an initially successful breakout, and also most of the other divisional groupings.
+Generalmajor Adolf Trowitz’s 57th Division and Generalmajor Friedrich-Carl von Steinkeller’s (from 8 July Generalmajor Günther Pape’s) Panzergrenadierdivision 'Feldherrnhalle' linked and attempted to bypass Minsk to the south, but were also dispersed, while the same fate eventually befell the remainder of Generalleutnant Herbert von Larisch’s (from 12 July Generalleutnant Siegfried Rasp’s) 78th Sturmdivision after an initially successful breakout, and also most of the other divisional groupings.
 Some elements of the 14th Division under Flörke managed to link with remnants of Oberst Hans-Joachim von Stolzmann’s 31st Division and Generalmajor Gerhard Engel’s 12th Division.

-After finding Minsk abandoned and burning, the Kampfgruppe ‘Flörke’ was eventually able to escape the pocket and reach Baranovichi and the positions of the 12th Panzerdivision, which had made a valiant effort in ‘Freischütz’ (iii) to attack to the west and so aid the escape.
-Müller, who had been placed in command of all the 4th Army’s encircled units, was captured on 8 July after Generalleutnant Karl Zutavern’s 18th Panzergrenadierdivision failed to break out.
+After finding Minsk abandoned and burning, the Kampfgruppe 'Flörke' was eventually able to escape the pocket and reach Baranovichi and the positions of the 12th Panzerdivision, which had made a valiant effort in 'Freischütz' (iii) to attack to the west and so aid the escape.
+Müller, who had been placed in command of all the 4th Army's encircled units, was captured on 8 July after Generalleutnant Karl Zutavern’s 18th Panzergrenadierdivision had failed to break out.
 He immediately issued an order to all encircled troops to surrender, which was broadcast over loudspeakers by Soviet forces and dropped from Soviet aircraft in leaflet form.
 A large number of German unit commanders and soldiers chose to disregard the order, however, and continued their escape attempts: Soviet forces were reporting actions against groups of encircled German soldiers several thousand strong until mid-July, and smaller groups until some time later.